flexanalytics/flexit-docs/docs/on-prem.md

 3.  **Finish** – click “Next” on the rest of the screens and finish the installation

+### Additional Optional Software

+*  [**dbt**](https://www.getdbt.com) is a powerful data transformation tool, and it can be integrated in FlexIt to orchestrate data warehouse transformations.
+In order to run dbt projects locally, you need to install dbt (and Python if not already installed).
+A full set of instructions on how to install both can be found on the [dbt website](https://docs.getdbt.com/docs/core/installation-overview), and Python can be downloaded from [here](https://www.python.org/downloads/release/python-31210/).
+More information on how FlexIt works with dbt can be found [here](dbt.mdx).
+*  [**sling**](https://slingdata.io/) is a lightweight data ingestion tool that can be used to pull data from a variety of sources into your data warehouse.
+It can be installed from [here](https://github.com/slingdata-io/sling-cli/releases/tag/v1.2.13).
+It is not required for FlexIt, and FlexIt ships with an [ingestion tool out of the box](etl.md#data-flow), but it is a great tool to use in conjunction with FlexIt for fast and easy data ingestion.

 ### Managing FlexIt (Post Installation)

 #### Modify Configuration